 Creamy Frozen Grape and Vanilla Coconut Smoothie

-- 1/2 cup coconut yogurt (or greek yogurt if you do eat dairy)
+- 1/2 cup coconut yogurt or frozen coconut milk (Greek yogurt works too if eat dairy)

 - 1/2 cup ice

 - 1 cup frozen red grapes (stems removed)

 - 10 oz almond or coconut milk